ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/sorting-and-collation.dotnet.markdown

-﻿#  Indexes : Sorting & Collation
+#  Indexes: Sorting & Collation

 Starting from version 4.0, RavenDB automatically determines sorting based on an indexed value.
 All values will have a capability to be sorted `lexicographically`.
 Numerical values will also be sortable by their `double` and `long` value.